vagrant-smartos/vagrant-smartos-zones/README.md

 ## User management

 The vagrant box with the global zone requires a `vagrant` user and group with which to connect.
-When creating a local zone, a `vagrant` user and group are also created.
+This user should have `Primary Administrator` privileges.
+When creating a local zone, a `vagrant` user and group are also created in the zone.

 ## References / Alternatives